cyberphone/json-canonicalization/go/README.md

 ### Building and testing

-1. Set GOPATH to this directory
+1. Set GOPATH to this directory.

 2. For running `verify-numbers.go` you need to download a 3Gb+ file with test data described in the root directory [testdata](../testdata).
 This file can be stored in any directory and requires updating the file path in `verify-numbers.go`.

-3. Perform the commands
+3. Perform the commands:
 ```code
 $ cd test
 $ go build webpki.org/es6numfmt